What Are the Costs That Go Into Gutting A Home?

 A home’s existing condition

 It’s also crucial to be realistic about the condition of your home, as the cost of a gut renovation can vary considerably by the condition of the structure.
 Updating the mechanical systems such as the electrical panel and old plumbing can range from straightforward in a dated foursquare house to challenging in a home located in an historic district.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Ask your contractor about worst-case scenarios given the building’s age and history.
 Consider the budget contingency that will give you peace of mind when your project kicks off.
 Your contractor can’t price out every possible surprise, but you should feel confident that you have a partner who will help you problem-solve when challenges come up.